KingEnderBrine/-RoR2-ItemDisplayPlacementHelper/ItemDisplayPlacementHelperUnity/Assets/ModInfo/README.md

 If you want to support me, [you can do this here](https://www.buymeacoffee.com/KingEnderBrine)

 # Changelog
+**1.4.1**

+* Added new copy format.
+	* `ForParsing` - as it stands from the name useful for parsing copied value, all values are comma-separated without any spaces in the following order: childName, localPos.xyz, localAngles.xyz, localScale.xyz.

 **1.4.0**

 * Moved fade toggle from `F` to `G`